 Moorestown has a quintessential and bucolic Main Street that boasts an array of restaurants and businesses.
 It’s also the main parade route and area for regular art exhibitions.

-The Moorestown Township Public School District offers quality education opportunities for youth of all different backgrounds.
-At Moorestown High School, students test above the state average in Language, Mathematics, and College Readiness proficiency - including 80% of economically disadvantaged students who are proficient across the board.
+The Moorestown Township Public School District offers quality educational opportunities for the youth of all different backgrounds.
+At Moorestown High School, students test above the state average in Language, Mathematics, and College Readiness proficiency – including 80% of economically disadvantaged students who are proficient across the board.

 About Moorestown Residents

-This area is a popular place for singles of all ages and families to live because it provides a lot of opportunity for economic and cultural exchange as well as fun and socialization.
+This area is a popular place for singles of all ages and families to live because it provides a lot of opportunities for economic and cultural exchange as well as fun and socialization.